How to look after your mental health

 Currently, one in five Australians experience mental illness every year.
-This mental health month, WISE aims to raise awareness, create conversation and provide tools to look after your mind.
+WISE aims to raise awareness, create conversation and provide tools to look after your mind.
 WISE Employment’s Senior Occupational Rehabilitation Consultant, Lukas Buchler, explains what mental health is, how to notice signs of stress, tips on looking after your mind and making this a habit.

 Explaining mental health